Dangle117/Projects/banking_program/README.md

-# 💰 RichBank - Terminal Banking Program
+# 💰 Dangle Bank - Terminal Banking Program

-RichBank is a simple and interactive terminal-based banking program written in Python.
+Dangle Bank is a simple and interactive terminal-based banking program written in Python.
 It uses the [Rich](https://github.com/Textualize/rich) library to enhance the user interface with colorful formatting, panels, and prompts.

 ---